Acting Dean: Mark Mistur

 Goebel, J. M.A.—M.Arch.
 (Staaliche Hochschule fur Music and Theater); music composition and performance.

 Leslie, R.—M.Arch.
-(Rensselaer Polytechnic Institute); lighting, daylighting, architecture, environmental comfort technologies.
+(Rensselaer Polytechnic Institute); lighting, daylighting, environmental comfort technologies.

 Rea, M.—Ph.D.
-(Ohio State University); vision science, non-visual effects of light, circadian rhythms, lighting engineering, photometry, light pollution, and transportation lighting.
+(Ohio State University); vision science; lighting theory and applications; non-visual effects of light, photometry, and transportation lighting.

 Bell, D.—M.Arch.
 (University of Virginia); architectural design, theory, and history.